shubhasispadhi11031998/javascript-server/vs-code.md

 5 features vscode

-Instellisense
+Instellisense,
-peek
+peek,
-cli
+cli,
-built in git
+built in git,
-task runner
+task runner,

 8 useful plugins vscode

-live server
+live server,
-tabnine
+tabnine,
-liveshare
+liveshare,
-quokka.js
+quokka.js,
-code spell checker
+code spell checker,
-auto close tag
+auto close tag,
-gitlens
+gitlens,
-github extension
+github extension,

 VSCode doesn't offer any built-in interface for opening files directly in the browser.
 This extension adds a Open With Default Browser item to the contextual menu, as well as command palette options for opening in a client of your choice (Firefox, Chrome, IE).